 See your doctor if you have any of the above symptoms.
-These may indicate your snoring is caused by a more serious condition, such as obstructive sleep apnea.
+These may indicate your snoring is associated with obstructive sleep apnea (OSA).

 If your child snores, ask your pediatrician about it.
-Children can have obstructive sleep apnea too.
-Nose and throat problems — such as enlarged tonsils — and obesity often can narrow a child's airway, which can lead to your child developing sleep apnea.
+Children can have OSA, too.
+Nose and throat problems — such as enlarged tonsils — and obesity often can narrow a child's airway, which can lead to your child developing OSA.

-Many factors, such as the anatomy of your mouth and sinuses, alcohol consumption, allergies, a cold, and your weight, can lead to snoring.
+Snoring can be caused by a number of factors, such as the anatomy of your mouth and sinuses, alcohol consumption, allergies, a cold, and your weight.

 When you doze off and progress from a light sleep to a deep sleep, the muscles in the roof of your mouth (soft palate), tongue and throat relax.
 The tissues in your throat can relax enough that they partially block your airway and vibrate.

 The more narrowed your airway, the more forceful the airflow becomes.
-This causes tissue vibration to increase, which causes your snoring to grow louder.
+This increases tissue vibration, which causes your snoring to grow louder.

 The following conditions can affect the airway and cause snoring: